 Emma Tennant’s botanical watercolours will be shown in a selling exhibition at the Garden Museum from 6 March – 28 April 2019.

-She began her career as an artist by recording the plants that she grows in her garden in southern Scotland, and now travels widely to find her subjects.
-As a keen botanist, her paintings are accompanied by notes delving into the history of her subjects, paying tribute to the famous plant hunters and explorers of the past, and to the skilled gardeners who grow these plants in cultivation.
+Emma began her career as an artist by recording the plants that she grew in her garden in southern Scotland and now travels widely to find her subjects.
+She is a keen amateur botanist.
+Her paintings are accompanied by notes that delve into the history of her subjects, paying tribute to the plant hunters and explorers of the past, and to the skilled gardeners who grow these plants in cultivation.

-This exhibition of 50 paintings includes, among much else, narcissus and clianthus from the Scillies, mimosa from the Isle of Wight, sea kale from Norfolk, quinces from Suffolk, Magnolia campbellii from Lismore in Ireland, artichokes from North Wales, a wild waterlily from Sutherland and grapes from the famous vinery at Chatsworth, as well as plants both rare and familiar from Tennant’s own garden.
+This exhibition includes, among much else, narcissus and Clianthus punicea from the Scillies, mimosa from the Isle of Wight, sea kale from Norfolk, quinces from Suffolk, Magnolia campbellii from Lismore in Ireland, artichokes from North Wales, a wild white waterlily from Sutherland and grapes from the famous vinery at Chatsworth, as well as plants both rare and familiar from Tennant’s own garden.

-All pictures are for sale, framed in either antique frames or frames gilded by Isabel Tennant, Emma’s daughter.
-Prices range £700-£8000.
+All pictures are for sale, framed either in antique frames or frames gilded by Isabel Tennant, Emma’s daughter.